-BofA Securities, Inc. has advised us that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$1.05 per share.
+BofA Securities, Inc. has advised us that the underwriters propose initially to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
 After the initial offering, the public offering price, concession or any other term of the offering may be changed.

-The following table shows the public offering price, underwriting discount and proceeds before expenses to us and the selling stockholders.
+The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
 The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional shares.

-Company Selling Stockholders Per Share Without Option With Option Per Share Withou it Option With Option Public offering price \$ 25.00 \$250,000,000 \$250,000,000 \$ 25.00 \$ \$ 37,500,000 Underwriting discount \$ 1.75 \$ 17,500,000 \$ 17,500,000 \$ 1.75 \$ - \$ 2,625,000 Proceeds, before expenses \$ 23.25 \$232,500,000 \$232,500,000 \$ 23.25 \$ \$ 34,875,000 of counsel in connection with filing with FINRA, in an amount not to exceed \$35,000.
+Per Share Without Option With Option

+Public offering price \$ \$ \$

+Underwriting discount \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

+The expenses of the offering, not including the underwriting discount, are estimated at \$4,000,000 and are payable by us.
+In addition, we have agreed to reimburse the underwriters for certain expenses, including fees of counsel in connection with filing with FINRA, in an amount not to exceed \$35,000.
 We have also agreed to reimburse the underwriters (including the affiliate of BofA Securities, Inc.) for certain fees and expenses in connection with the reserved share program described below, including the fees and disbursements of counsel to the underwriters (including counsel to the affiliate of BofA Securities, Inc.).